Rubble pile: Comets

-Observational evidence suggest that the cometary nucleus may not be a well-consolidated single body, but may instead be a loosely bound agglomeration of smaller fragments, weakly bonded and subject to occasional or even frequent disruptive events, although the larger cometary fragments are expected to be primordial condensations rather than collisionally derived debris as in the asteroid case.
+Observational evidence suggest that most cometary nuclei are loosely bound agglomerations of smaller fragments accumulated from the collisional debris of other objects.
+Larger cometary nuclei are more likely primordial, having formed directly from the protosolar nebula instead.

 However, in situ observations by the Rosetta mission indicate that it may be more complex than that.

 Moons

 The moon Phobos, the larger of the two natural satellites of the planet Mars, is also thought to be a rubble pile bound together by a thin regolith crust about 100 m thick.
-Spectroscopy of Phobos' composition suggests that Phobos may be a captured main-belt asteroid.
+A rubble-pile morphology may point towards an in situ origin of the Martian moons.
+Based on this, it has been proposed that Phobos and Deimos may originate from a single destroyed moon.
+Alternatively, Phobos may have undergone repeated 'recycling,' having been torn apart into a ring before reaccreting and migrating outwards.